 When we repair aging and allow people to live as stated, the problem of overpopulation will arise.
 The only way around would be to colonize other planets to survive.

 The current average life span does not fulfill the requirement of longevity and is far from enough to achieve full energy and ability.

-But not only aging, various vulnerabilities incorporated in a human life are unquestionably the basic hindrances on the way to the real freedom from the earthly limitations.
+But not only aging but various vulnerabilities incorporated in human life are also unquestionably the basic hindrances on the way to real freedom from earthly limitations.

 For example, it takes decades of schooling for a human to learn the basics of survival, including making a decent conversation or understanding a simple science.

 The mechanism to repair aging will solve the problem by enabling every human to learn, grow, and behave in days instead of decades.